 My teaching expertise is broadly in the history and philosophy of science, psychology, and bioethics, and management (especially cross-cultural management and diversity).
 As a teacher, I emphasize experiential and discussion-based learning, using case studies and hands-on activities to show students how course concepts apply to their own experiences of the world.

-I am currently teaching a brand new course I designed for the Institute for the History and Philosophy of Science and Technology, University of Toronto.
+I most recently taught a brand new course I designed for the Institute for the History and Philosophy of Science and Technology, University of Toronto.
 The course is called Making Up People: Psychology, Business, and the Self in 20th-Century America and will draw on material culture, popular culture, and readings in history of psychology, science studies, and history of business.
 The course description follows:

 Are you an introvert or an extravert?
 Right-brained or left-brained?
 A millennial or a baby boomer?
 Such categories surround us in our daily lives, serving as ways of carving up human beings according to their psychological characteristics.
 This course takes as its subject the manifold tools, techniques, and theories that measure and categorize human beings, from intelligence testing to brain imaging scans.
 It examines the network of actors who developed such schemas and techniques, including psychologists and neuroscientists, but also management consultants and marketers, who rely on psychological classifications to describe people as workers or as consumers.